TAI Anka-3

-The Anka-3 is a flying wing type stealth UCAV currently in development by Turkish Aerospace Industries.
-It is one of two Turkish jet-powered stealth UCAVs developed as part of Project MIUS, along with the Bayraktar Kızılelma.
+The TAI Anka-3 is a flying wing type autonomous, stealth, carrier-capable multirole unmanned combat aerial vehicle (UCAV) with AI-enabled systems and loyal wingman capability, currently in development by Turkish Aerospace Industries.
+Its first version is primarily designed to attack ground and sea targets but can also carry air-to-air missiles.
+It is one of two Turkish jet-powered stealth UCAVs developed along with the Bayraktar Kızılelma.
+The Anka-3 is equipped with a suite of advanced operational capabilities.
+Key among these features is manned-unmanned teaming, allowing it to coordinate effectively with piloted aircraft.
+The platform also leverages swarm technologies integrated with artificial intelligence (AI).
+Additionally, the aircraft is also equipped for electronic warfare (EW), signals intelligence (SIGINT) and deep strike missions.
+The aircraft used common avionics architecture and ground segment with TAI Anka and TAI Aksungur.

 Development

 The runway tests of the Anka-3 began in April 2023.
 Its maiden flight took place on 28 December 2023.
 The UCAV was airborne for one hour and ten minutes.
 On 20 August 2024, the Anka-3 successfully performed its first in-flight landing gear retraction test, marking another significant milestone in its development.

 On 20 September 2024, the Anka-3 successfully completed its first live-fire test, striking its target with precision.
 This test, conducted with the collaboration of Aselsan and Roketsan, represents a milestone for Türkiye’s rapidly advancing defense industry.
 The live-fire test was carried out using the AF500 electro-optic camera system, produced by Aselsan, and the Teber-82 guidance kit, developed by Roketsan.

 On 30 October 2024, a TAI Anka-3 UCAV armed with a cruise missile became the first drone in history to be controlled by another aircraft in the loyal wingman role, representing an advancement in remote control capabilities for military aviation.

-On 13 January 2025, a TAI Anka-3 successfully completed a strike mission test with internal munitions such as the TOLUN bomb.
+On 13 January 2025, a TAI Anka-3 successfully completed a strike mission test with internal munitions such as the Tolun bomb.

 On 25 June 2025, a TAI Anka-3 prototype crashed during a test flight conducted as part of the Anatolian Eagle 2025 international exercise.

 Design

 Propulsion and performance

-Initially powered by a single engine, TAI plans to equip the Anka-3 with two TEI TF-10000 turbofan engines.
+Initially powered by a single engine, TAI plans to equip the Anka-3 with two TEI-TF10000 turbofan engines.
 These domestically developed engines are expected to provide the UCAV with supersonic capabilities, allowing it to accompany the crewed KAAN combat aircraft.